kng/satnogs-client-docker/lsf/LSF-GUIDE.md

 nano station.env
 ```
 Make sure to populate all the lines that are not commented out as these are the important ones.
+Also note that the values should not be escaped with quotes or ticks.

 ## Bringing the stack up